Anti-discrimination policy

 Discrimination is any direct or indirect distinction between persons on the basis of age, gender, marital status, sexual orientation, lifestyle, political or religious beliefs, race, ethnic origin, or nationality.
 This also includes responding to requests from clients to discriminate between individuals in the recruitment and selection process on the basis of criteria that are not necessary or relevant for the proper performance of the job.

-JEX rejects all forms of discrimination and does not accept that employees are discriminated against.
-This also includes temporary workers who work for our clients.
-Requests from clients to take certain criteria into account during recruitment and selection will only be complied with by us if there is objective justification for doing so.
-This is the case if these criteria:
+JEX all forms of discrimination and does not tolerate discrimination against employees.
+This includes temporary workers employed by our clients.
+We will only comply with requests from clients to take certain criteria into account during recruitment and selection if there is an objective justification for doing so.
+Such justification exists if these criteria:

 - Serve a legitimate purpose.
 This means that there is a job-related reason for selecting on the basis of relevant criteria during recruitment and selection;